Caverna (board game)

 Caverna: The Cave Farmers is a 2013 board game designed by Uwe Rosenberg.
 It is a complex worker placement strategy game that shares similarities in gameplay and theme with his earlier board game, Agricola, The game's theme revolves around helping a small dwarf family to settle a cave and nearby woodlands and to develop the setting through furnishing caves as well as converting forests into meadows, fields and pastures.
-Caverna received positive reviews from critics, two major expansions have also been released for the game.
+Caverna received positive reviews from critics, and two major expansions have been released for the game.

 Gameplay

 Caverna is chiefly a worker-placement game with engine building elements for 1–7 players that play over 12 rounds.
-Each player begins the game as dwarfs seeking ores and rubies to develop their home spaces, which includes a forest to be converted to fields and meadows (the later can store animals by modifying it into pastures) and two caverns that can be expanded.
-During each round, a new action spaces added, accumulated spaces are replenished, and players take actions.
+Each player begins the game as dwarfs seeking ores and rubies to develop their home spaces, which includes a forest to be converted to fields and meadows (the latter can store animals by modifying it into pastures) and two caverns that can be expanded.
+During each round, a new action space is added, accumulated spaces are replenished, and players take actions.
 This is done by placing a dwarf worker on one of the twelve action space cards, which give benefits such as twin tiles, family growth, goods and mines, animals, weapons, starting player and imitation.
 For instance, the "drift mining" action allows stones accumulated there to be taken.
 There are action spaces for twin tiles, family growth, goods and mines, animals, weapons, starting player and imitation.
 At the end of each round, dwarves must be fed through food gained.
 The game has two resources: ore is used to undertake expeditions for adventure, which provides beneficial loot items, whereas rubies is a flexible good that can be traded for landscape tiles and other goods.

 At the end of the game, each farm animal, dog, vegetable, ruby and dwarf worth one gold point whereas grain is worth half of a gold point.
-Furnishing tiles, pastures and mines provide additional points; parlours, storage and chambers might also reward bonus points.
+Furnishing tiles, pastures and mines provide additional points; parlours, storage and chambers may also reward bonus points.
 Unused boars spaces and missing farm animals (each player is expected to have one sheep, donkey, cattle and wild boar) penalise one and two points, respectively.

-The gameplay of Caverna is somewhat similar to Agricola but redesigns elements of the original, including replacing the set of cards in the preceding game with a set of buildings with the diverse abilities, the cave part of the game board, where mines can be constructed and rubies can be discovered and new weapons with strengths determined by forged ore and two new animals.
+The gameplay of Caverna is similar to Agricola, but redesigns elements of the original, including replacing the set of cards in the preceding game with a set of buildings with diverse abilities, the cave part of the game board, where mines can be constructed and rubies can be discovered and new weapons with strengths determined by forged ore, and two new animals.